 The ultimate chair, perfect for home and office environments.

-- Available with sled, timber or 5-star castor base
+- Available with sled, 4 star or 5-star castor base

 - Optional bicolour

 Select images to add to your Mood Board

 CUT collection offers a variety of forms and personalities for multiple modes of use.
 CUT chair is available fully upholstered or with Baydur polyurethane shell upholstered with fabric or leather.
 Bicolour option also available.
 CUT is available with powder coated or matt chrome sled base, swivel, fixed or 4 leg timber base.
 Powder coated or sandblasted aluminium 4 star base with optional return mechanism and a height adjustable option on castors are also available.

 Francesco Rota is an interior and product designer based in Milan.
 He was born in 1966, graduated in product design at Art Center College of Design in 1994, La Tour de Peilz (Switzerland), and in 1998 opened his own studio in Milano where he doesn’t limit his work within only one field.
 The secret to his long-lasting success lies in the wide scope of his interests: product, furniture, lighting, showrooms, offices, residential interiors, events, etc. In 2004 he lectured in a master’s programme at Istituto Europeo di Design in collaboration with Magis.
 In 2013 he was appointed creative director of Lapalma.
 Apart from introducing new products for the brand, he aims at strengthening their positions in the most demanding world markets – Europe, North America and the far East.